dineshketana/Restaurant-Management-System/README.md

 - To provide an easy-to-use interface for restaurant staff.
 - To automate manual order and billing processes.
 - To implement CRUD operations for customer and menu data.
-- To integrate a database with Java for real-time data handling.
+- Integrate Java with an OracleSQL database for reliable, real-time data management.

 ---